Lodges in Thyolo: A Food Lover's Guide to Where to Sleep & Eat

 Game Haven Lodge — A Buffer Between City and Country

 About 25 km from Blantyre on the Thyolo Road, Game Haven sits inside the 500-acre Chimwenya Private Game Park.
-It's not on a tea estate, and the food is more lodge-standard than estate-table, but it's a useful first or last night if you're flying in late or out early — you get rainforest and game without the full hour-plus drive south.
+It's not on a tea country, and the food is more lodge-standard than estate-table, but it's a useful first or last night if you're flying in late or out early — you get rainforest and game without the full hour-plus drive south.

-Inside The Thyolo House: Garden-to-Table on the Conforzi Estate
+Inside The Thyolo House: Garden-to-Table in Thyolo

 Bougainvillea blooming along the gardens at The Thyolo House